upanshu21/CrackStation/README.md

 ### Author name: Upanshu Chaudhary

-This is a Swift project for decrypting/cracking any single or double character password which matches the regex **[A-Za-z0-9?!]{1,3}**.
+This is a Swift project for decrypting/cracking any single, double or three character password which matches the regex **[A-Za-z0-9?!]{1,3}**.

 for eg: Provide a Hash for `aa`, `Ka`, `!!!`, `A5?`, `b` and it will decrypt the hash and provide you the correct encypted output.